pippinbarr/mumble-indie-bungle/README.md

-# mumble-indie-bungle
+# Mumble Indie Bungle

-Mumble Indie Bungle
+This is the code and process repository for the game *Mumble Indie Bungle*.
+See the [information page](info/) for more detail.